eschlenz/Machining/md/Milling RPM Reference Carbide.md

 | Plastics (Delrin) | 1200 | 76800 | 38400 | 19200 | 12800 | 9600 | 6400 | 4800 | 2400 | 1600 |
 | Plastics (Nylon) | 900 | 57600 | 28800 | 14400 | 9600 | 7200 | 4800 | 3600 | 1800 | 1200 |
 | Plastics (Acrylic) | 600 | 38400 | 19200 | 9600 | 6400 | 4800 | 3200 | 2400 | 1200 | 800 |

-⚠ **Practical Note:** Mill RPM values are theoretical maximums based on surface speed and cutter diameter.
-In practice, your spindle’s max RPM, tool balance, and rigidity will often limit how fast you can run.
-If your machine tops out before the listed value, just run at its maximum safe RPM and adjust feed rate and depth of cut accordingly.
-Also account for flute count, coolant use, and tool manufacturer recommendations.